meiaalsup/oldwebsite/_pages/about.md

 science at MIT.
 I work on the Future of Energy Storage Study in the MIT Energy Initiative, and am specifically working on forecasting electricity demand in the the data-poor context of India.
-I am set to graduate this June, and am ecstatic to be joining X (formerly Google X) on a sustainable agriculture project as a machine learning infrastructure engineer.
+I am set to graduate this June, and am ecstatic to be joining X, the moonshot factory (formerly Google X), on a sustainable agriculture project as a machine learning infrastructure engineer.

 My research interests span distributed systems, machine learning, optimization, and the intersection of technology with driving sustainable decision making.